3.1.1.1. General Information

 3.1.1.1.1.
 Getting the U-Boot Source Code

 The easiest way to get access to the U-boot source code is by downloading and installing the Processor SDK Linux.
-Once installed, the U-Boot source code is included in the SDK’s board-support directory.
+Once installed, the U-Boot source code is included in the SDK at the path <path to tisdk>/board-support.
 For your convenience the sources also includes the U-Boot’s git repository including commit history.

 3.1.1.1.2.
 Build U-Boot